rfong/sustenance/not_too_sweet/sour_cream_banana_bread.md

 + 1/2 tsp salt

 Add after wet+dry combined:
-+ 3-4 FIRM ripe bananas, sliced up (I just slice them straight out of the peel with a butter knife)
++ 3-4 FIRM ripe bananas, sliced

+To avoid dirtying a cutting board, I like to peel off all but one segment of peel, then hold the banana over the batter bowl and slice it straight in there with a butter knife.

 ### Methodology